DemoTM-ProductTeam/Project02/README.md

 - **Python** (Pandas, NumPy, Matplotlib, Seaborn)
 - **Jupyter Notebook** for advanced exploratory and comparative analysis
 - **GitHub** for version control and documentation

 ---

-## 📈 Key Insights (Sample)
-- The plant-based milk segment exhibits **double-digit growth**, outpacing the overall dairy market.
-- **Soy and oat milk** dominate volume, while **almond milk** leads in value due to premium pricing.
-- Consumers show **higher willingness to pay** for products positioned around health and sustainability.
-- Urban markets demonstrate **stronger and more stable demand** for nut milk products.

----

-## 💡 Strategic Recommendations
-- Expand **high-margin nut milk sub-categories** with clear health positioning
-- Optimize **price ladders** to cover both mass and premium consumers
-- Focus distribution and communication efforts on **urban and young-adult segments**
-- Use data-driven insights to guide **product innovation and SKU rationalization**

----